VXVX Docs

 }

-The full server config schema is defined in protos/proto/vx/server.proto.
+The full server configuration schema is defined in protos/proto/vx/server.proto.
 See Configuration for each section.

 vx run --config config.json